mishravivek-ms/Springboot-SK-Sample/challenges/Challenge-03.md

     Let's fix this by creating a plugin that can provide the current time and other related information.

-* **Create a new class in *./Plugins* directory for your Time Plugin**.
+* **Verify a new class in *./Plugins* directory for your Time Plugin**.
 You can reference the [documentation](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-native-plugins?pivots=programming-language-java#defining-a-plugin-using-a-class) for more information on how to create a plugin using a class.
   * Write a time plugin with the following functions:
     1. Return the current Date
     1. Return the current Time